Lane Kenworthy, The Good Society

 Figure 7.
 Healthy life expectancy

 2019.
 Expected years of life in good health — without disability or disease.
 At birth.
 2019 is the most recent non-Covid year for which these data are available.
+The horizontal axis doesn’t begin at zero.
 Data source: World Health Organization, “Healthy life expectancy at birth (years),” data.who.int.

 Education and skills